News

 "I loved observing how the students brought the strengths of their respective programs into the case discussions.
 Often the informal conversations are the pieces the students value the most," said Dr. Darryl Young, PT, DPT, WCS of SUNY Upstate.

 This has become an annual event for Professors Lounsbery and Young who bring their students together each fall semester.
-They stress to their students the core competencies for interprofessional collaborative practice which include strong values and ethics, knowing each person's role and responsibility, communicating porperly and respectfully, and working together as a team.
+They stress to their students the core competencies for interprofessional collaborative practice which include strong values and ethics, knowing each person's role and responsibility, communicating properly and respectfully, and working together as a team.

 "We are fortunate to have a close relationship with OCC's PTA program.
 This relationship allows us to create opportunities for students from both programs to learn from, with, and about each other to help prepare them for future collaborations that improve the patient experience," said Dr. Young.